 79. Old Electric Clock

-Trusty old clock that ran on electricity.
+Trusty old clock of the Diamond brand that ran on electricity.
 Accuracy of the time was almost guaranteed.
 The plain silver face with large black numbers made sure you noticed the time and would not be late for schools.

 80. Polaroid Instant Camera